galaxyproject/training-material/topics/chip-seq/tutorials/formation_of_super-structures_on_xi/tutorial.md

 In mammals, the X chromosome inactivation (XCI) balances the dosage of X-linked genes between females and males.
 The genes on the inactive X (Xi) chromosome are not expressed.

-Some changes in the histone modifications could be involved.
+Binding certain proteins to each of the eight histone proteins may modify the chromatine structure and may result in changes in trascription level.
 For example, the H3K4m3 is adding 3 methyl-group of the 4th Lysine in the histone 3 amino-acid.
 This modification is known to activate the transcription on nearby genes by opening the chromatine.
 The H3K27me3 on the other hand is inactivating the transcription of the nearby genes:

 ![Fadloun et al, 2013](../../images/formation_of_super-structures_on_xi/histone_modifications.jpg "Source: Fadloun et al, 2013")